 WE MUST HAVE THE COMPLETION CERTIFICATE (DE-964 and/or PT -964 for Teen Course TO ADMINISTER THE DRIVING TEST.
 (Unless it was scanned into the system and retained by the Texas Department of Public Safety- must sign a statement that the TDPS has certificate on file)

-You must watch a two (2) hour video, Impact Texas Teen Drivers (ITTD) for.
+You must watch a two (2) hour video, Impact Texas Teen Drivers (ITTD).
 After watching the ITTD, you need to print a certificate of completion and submit the certificate to All Star Driving School.

 The video must be completed within 90 days of the driving test date.
 CLICK HERE TO REGISTER TO WATCH VIDEO